airqi-com/frontend/README.md

 ## Air Pollution Index Levels Scale
 Below is a description of Europe Air Quality Index levels: [https://openweathermap.org/air-pollution-index-levels](https://openweathermap.org/air-pollution-index-levels)

-## Using the World Air Quality index API to make pollution maps
-Visit [this link](https://flothesof.github.io/world-air-quality-pollution-maps.html) to learn more about using the World Air Quality index API to make pollution maps.

 ## Data Format
 Here is an example of the data format: